Prerequisites (6 courses)

 - Circuits: BME 210, ECE 111, or ECE 210

 - Mechanics of Fluids/Solids: CHE 243, ME 225, or ME 226

 - Optics: OPT 241

 Any four 4-credit Hajim School course except those listed above as required or core courses.
 These courses should be chosen in consultation with a faculty adviser, and may include upper-level writing courses.
 At least one of the courses should be 200-level.

-Any two 4-credit courses in astronomy, biology, chemistry, earth and environmental sciences, mathematics, physics, or statistics except those listed above as prerequisite courses.
+Any two four-credit courses in astronomy, biology, chemistry, earth and environmental sciences, mathematics, physics, or statistics except those listed above as prerequisite courses.

 ES degree candidates must possess a thorough understanding of social and economic forces, and have an appreciation of cultural and humanistic traditions.
 Therefore, all engineering science students are required to complete minimally two clusters, one in the humanities and one in the social sciences.
 The possibilities of coupling the engineering science major with humanities and social science disciplines are boundless, and prepare students to address the complexities of the world in which we live.